We are the vegetable vigilante, aka Vegilante.

 Regardless of where the business is, we all owe a debt to Indonesian tempeh makers for letting us learn from them.
 They are the ones that have cleared the path to us being able to run this business.

-We will be delivering tempeh within Kelowna/West Kelowna/Lake Country over the winter!
+We will be delivering tempeh within Kelowna/West Kelowna/Lake Country.
 Orders put in throughout the week will be delivered on Saturday.

 There's black on my tempeh!